ck96548/python101/README.md

 # python101
-This repository will contain code for our python101
+This repository will contain code for our python101 project